Installation Guide

 Project [SONICO] document settings are of a "set and forget" type.
 For a given project and computer setup, most of the time you will be using the same settings (probably).
 When inspiration hits, you don't want to be fiddling around with settings, you just want to draw!

-EXPORT_WIDTH and EXPORT_HEIGHT specifies the size of the exported BMP image in pixels.
-Recommended values are 1664 x 936 (W x H), 1920 x 1080 (W x H) and 1280 x 720 (W x H).
+EXPORT_WIDTH and EXPORT_HEIGHT specifies the size of the exported BMP and [AZUR] image in pixels.
+Recommended values are 1920 x 1080 (W x H) and 1280 x 720 (W x H).
 This define is probably mostly user preference as 1920 x 1080 is higher resolution but larger file size.
-If you change this then you can also change the ratio of the drawing to suit the export, such as a less irrational number for the ratio.
-The resampling algorithm used for resizing is a work in progress.
-For now it's best to export to the drawing size (1664 x 936 (W x H), which is the default setting) and process it later in a program such as The GIMP.
+If you change this then you can also change the ratio of the drawing to suit the export.
+You can also change the resolution of the exported BMP thumbnail with EXPORT_WIDTH_THUMBNAIL and EXPORT_HEIGHT_THUMBNAIL.

 In src/include/global.h you can also change the default drawing settings of the documents you create, such as the pen_size, pen_type, current_layer etc. These current settings can be changed once the document is created, as explained in the Mode Select and Layers tutorials.